 For more information view our NFSD 2019 booklet.

-The vast majority of fatalities and serious injuries caused by impact of workplace transport with pedestrians are wholly avoidable by traffic route demarcation, physical barriers and other simple measures.
+The campaign highlighted that the vast majority of fatalities and serious injuries caused by impact of workplace transport with pedestrians are wholly avoidable by traffic route demarcation, physical barriers and other simple measures.
 The best way of ensuring segregation in the workplace is by physical barriers, but the importance of assistance systems, traffic planning, and training is also emphasised.

 For more information view our NFSD 2020 booklet.